Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 At-home blood tests are highly accurate when they’re done correctly.
 However, there are a few things that can impact their reliability.

-If you do an at-home blood test, make sure you do it first thing in the morning, avoid exercise before your test, and send your sample back the same day.
+If you do an at-home blood test, make sure you do it first thing in the morning (if this is needed in the instructions), avoid exercise before your test, and send your sample back the same day.

 Back to Blog